 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.

-Change from baseline of the most bothersome symptom, as reported by the subject (pain associated with sexual activity, vaginal dryness, or vaginal irritation/itching), graded as 0=none; 1=mild; 2=moderate; 3=severe; range 0 to 3.
-Efficacy outcome will be proportion of subjects who improve at least one grade
+Mean change in the most bothersome symptom identified by the participant Efficacy outcome will be proportion of subjects who improve at least one grade